 - 1 teaspoon Maple Syrup

-- Heat the Olive Oil in a large pot or Dutch Oven over medium heat.
-Add Onion and saute for 2 minutes.
-Place the Ground Beef in the pot and brown, making sure to break apart using a spatula.
+- Place the ground beef in the pot and brown, making sure to break it apart using a spatula.

 - Add the hominy, zucchini, oregano, cumin, and salt to the pot and stir together.
 Mix in the chili-garlic paste from the blender and the beef broth.
 Cover and let simmer for 15 to 20 minutes.